top of page

 Eligibility: High school juniors or seniors who are at least 16 years of age can apply.

-Application deadline: February 24, 2024
+Application deadline: February 24

+SIMR is an 8-week program in which students get to collaborate one-on-one with a mentor, who is either a Stanford graduate student or a postdoctoral fellow, and engage in research.
+You can choose from 8 areas of research.
+The program begins with an orientation, followed by two weeks of morning lectures and lab work.
 The rest of the program will be dedicated to special joint lectures, lab work, and poster preparation.
-You will be expected to be on campus about 40 hours a week, Monday to Friday.
-The program ends with a poster presentation where you, along with other participants, share your research experiences with family, teachers, and Stanford community members.
+The program ends with a poster presentation where you will share your research experiences with family, teachers, and Stanford community members.
 This is a fairly competitive program with an acceptance rate of approximately 3% and a cohort of about 50 students each year.
-You can check the program instructions here before applying.
+To learn more about this program, check out our complete guide here.

 Location: Massachusetts Institute of Technology (Cambridge, MA)

 Cost/Stipend: No cost.
-A stipend is provided but the exact amount has not been specified.
+A stipend is provided, but the exact amount has not been specified.

 Eligibility: High school juniors who meet the academic requirements can apply.